CDC: 25 states report omicron strain of COVID-19, but delta remains biggest threat - NewsBreak

 Asked for any guidance for those wondering if they should reassess holiday travel plans, Walensky said gathering together this season will require Americans to be “vigilant” about safety precautions.
 She reiterated the need to ensure those getting together are fully vaccinated and boosted if possible, as well as wearing masks in the weeks leading up to any gatherings and taking a COVID-19 test.

-The post CDC: 25 states report omicron strain of COVID-19, but delta remains biggest threat appeared first on Daily Montanan .
+The post CDC: 25 states report omicron strain of COVID-19, but delta remains biggest threat appeared first on Idaho Capital Sun .